HydroApps/HydroApps/README.md

 -Discord: Loki_Laufeyson#2473

+Note: Telegram channel will no longer be available
 <!--
 **HydroApps/HydroApps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->